jacek-gorgon/NJsonApi/README.md

 # NJsonApi
 The .NET server implementation of the {**json:api**} standard.

+> The library is in the process of upgrading to spec version 1.0.
+Some features are not yet compatibile with the current version of spec!

 Spawned as an internal project used in production environment, the package is now available in the open thanks to courtesy of [**SocialCee**](http://socialcee.com)!
 Further development, including updating to {**json:api**} 1.0 will take place here.
 ## Quick start
 After installing the package: